BOTOX® Cosmetic Sarasota, FL

 BOTOX® Cosmetic works beneath the skin’s surface and targets the underlying muscle activity that causes frown lines and crow’s feet.
 The product is injected directly into the muscles needing to be treated.
 The result is a reduction in the appearance of those lines.
 A treatment session typically takes about 5-10 minutes with no downtime.
 Results do not appear instantly, in some cases patients begin to see results within 48 hours but most patients begin to notice results 5-7 days after treatment with a full expression of treatment at 2 weeks.

-How long will my results last with BOTOX?
+How long will The results Of BOTOX last?

 BOTOX® relaxes the muscles that form wrinkles for about four months.
 At that point, the body begins to absorb the now-inert botulinum toxin and the injected muscles begin to contract again, forming wrinkles on the surface skin above.
 To maintain your results, another BOTOX® session with the Dr. Trent is in order.
 For some patients, repeated BOTOX® sessions over time seem to make the injected muscles relax more easily and for a longer period of time.